tegal1337/glitchunt/README.md

 ## Features

 - Scan single web pages for disabled or hidden UI elements.
+- Detects attributes like `disabled`, `hidden`, and styles like `display: none` or `visibility: hidden`.
 - Auto-enable and click on disabled buttons or inputs to test for hidden features.
-- Support manual login to access authenticated dashboards.
+- Supports manual login workflows for scanning authenticated dashboards.
-- Crawl and scan all links within authenticated dashboards.
+- Crawls all internal links within the dashboard or single page context.
 - Save scan results and logs in JSON format.
 - User-friendly CLI with optional browser display.
 - Stylish output with tables and ASCII art header.